Explorer 51: Bennett Ion-Mass Spectrometer (BIMS)

 This experiment was flown to measure, throughout the Explorer 51 (AE-C) orbit, the individual concentrations of all thermal ion species in the mass range of 1 to 72 atomic mass units (u), and in the ambient density range from 8.E1 to 5.E6 ions/cc.
 Any combination of the following three mass ranges, expressed in units, were selected by ground command: range A, -1 to 4, range B, -2 to 18, range C, -8 to 72.
-Each range was normally scanned in 1.7-seconds (approximately 12 km along orbit).
-Normal operation consisted in sequence ABCABC (1 to 72 units in 5.1-seconds).
+Each range was normally scanned in 1.7 seconds (approximately 12 km along orbit).
+Normal operation consisted in sequence ABCABC (1 to 72 units in 5.1 seconds).
 Laboratory and inflight determination of spectrometer efficiency and mass discrimination permitted direct conversion of measured ion currents to ambient concentrations.
-The experiment's four primary mechanical components were guard ring and ion-analyzer tube, collector and preamplifier assembly, vent, and main electronics housing.
+The experiment's four primary mechanical components were the guard ring and ion-analyzer tube, collector and preamplifier assembly, vent, and main electronics housing.
 The guard ring was normally at ground potential, but it could be placed at -6 volts by command if desirable, e.g., if the spacecraft acquired a positive charge.
-A three-stage Bennett tube with 7 to 5 cycle drift spaces was flown and was modified to permit ion concentration measurements to be obtained at low altitudes.
-The frequency of the 30 volts peak-to-peak Radio Frequency (RF) voltage varied with the mass range measured: range A, -10 MHz, range B, -5 MHz, and range C, -2.5 MHz.
+A three-stage Bennett tube with 7 to 5-cycle drift spaces was flown and was modified to permit ion concentration measurements to be obtained at low altitudes.
+The frequency of the 30-volt peak-to-peak Radio Frequency (RF) voltage varied with the mass range measured: range A, -10 MHz, range B, -5 MHz, and range C, -2.5 MHz.
 Primary analog instrument output was a compressed ion current spectrum which displayed the full dynamic range of the amplifier system on a single telemetry channel.
 Onboard data processing provided a readout of primary experiment data in the form of two digital words for each peak in the ion spectrum.
 One 8-bit word indicated peak amplitude (current) and the other 8-bit word identified sweep position, i.e., species identification.

 Capacitance Manometer

 The capacitance manometer was primarily an engineering experiment to provide data on spacecraft operations.
 However, data from this experiment were also correlated with accelerometer and ion gauge data in evaluating satellite drag.
 The manometer, also referred to as pressure sensor B (PSB), measured atmospheric pressure in the region below 200 km.
 The accuracy of the PSB gauge varied from about 10% at 120 km to about 40% at 180 km.
 The PSB consisted of two spherical, thermally controlled chambers, separated by a thin membrane stretched flat and under radial tension.
 Any deflection of the diaphragm caused by a pressure differential between the two sides caused a change in capacitance between the diaphragm and an adjacent electrode which was measured by an Alternating current (AC) bridge circuit.
 Air was permitted into one of the chambers through two ports 180° apart and perpendicular to the spacecraft spin axis.
-Thus, the wave-ram pressure differential was sampled twice each spacecraft revolution.
+Thus, the wave-ram pressure differential was sampled twice for each spacecraft revolution.